eason-pan-ep/maze-generation-algorithms-visualization/README.md

 ## How to Run
 get to the program's main directory in the terminal and run `python3 maze_generation_algorithms_visualization.py`.

-For Prim's algorithm:
-(turtle has been imported)
+For Prim's algorithm (turtle has been imported):
 - Open terminal, run 'python3 maze.py'.
 - Input an integer (the side length of the square maze the user wants).